Church Policeman: Right, we'll arrest them instead.

 - The criminals in West Side Story (1961) invoke this mockingly in the song and dance number "Gee, Officer Krupke".
 The gang leader plays himself, with various gang members playing a low-ranking police officer who arrests him and various authority figures.
 These various authority figures have various shallow theories about what the problem is, most of these theories being in Society Is to Blame territory.
 But what they all have in common is that they whack him over the head and send him away to be somebody else's problem.
 Oh, and they all either insult the lowly policeman or ignore him.
 It all ends with a mutual rejection: The final authority figure dismisses the gang leader as a bad person period, and the gang concludes that they simply want society out of their lives.

 We're not bad/We're really good/We just had a bad childhood...

-- Of course, the gang members in West Side Story eventually reject the theory that society is to blame.
+- The gang members in West Side Story eventually reject the theory that society is to blame.
 After considering possible explanations for their crimes ranging from parental abuse and neglect to psychological problems to unemployment, they eventually settle on the reason: they're just bad.

 Yes, the best of us is just no good.

 - The "no earthly good" self-flagellation?
 Preceded by yet another authority figure's rant, not hewing to the Society Is to Blame trope.
 After Riff explains to the social worker his resigned attitude ("work" is a four-letter word, strictly for chumps), "she"—play-acted with screeching intensity by A-Rab—adds her caterwauling two-cents:

 Officer Krupke, you've done it again